Tiramisu

 Does Tiramisu Contain Raw Eggs?

 This Tiramisu recipe does not contain raw eggs.
-Though many traditional recipes do often include the use of raw egg yolks, these are instead gently cooked on the stovetop over a double boiler, so it’s safe to consume.
-I love the beautiful smooth texture this method yields.
+Many traditional recipes do use raw eggs, but here, they’re gently cooked on the stovetop over a double boiler, making them safe to consume.
+I love the beautiful, smooth texture this method yields.

 Can I Double This Tiramisu Recipe?